What is neuromuscular transmission?

 How is the NMT block measured?

 The level of neuromuscular block is routinely measured by stimulating a peripheral nerve, usually in the hand and by subjectively evaluating the muscle response either visually or tactilely with a device.
-Evidence suggests that subjective neuromuscular monitoring techniques can’t determine adequate recovery from neuromuscular blockade and as a consequence, a large percentage of patients arrive to the PACU with residual paralysis.
+Evidence suggests that subjective neuromuscular monitoring techniques can’t determine adequate recovery from neuromuscular blockade and as a consequence, a large percentage of patients arrive to the PACU with residual paralysis.1

 By comparison, GE HealthCare offers the NMT module, which provides quantitative, automatic measurements of muscle response to stimulus and consequentially, the level of block.
-This objective measurement can be used to assess the adequate level of blockade throughout the surgery and safely time the administration of antagonist and extubation to help avoid occurrence of residual paralysis
+This objective measurement can be used to assess the adequate level of blockade throughout the surgery and safely time the administration of antagonist and extubation to help avoid occurrence of residual paralysis.

-GE HealthCare offers two different sensor types for the NMT module.
-The innovative MechanoSensor measures the motion of the thumb with a piezoelectric sensor, which converts the physical motion to an electrical signal and quantifies the evoked mechanical response.
+• The MechanoSensor™ measures the motion of the thumb with a piezoelectric sensor, which converts the physical motion to an electrical signal and quantifies the evoked mechanical response.
 The MechanoSensor sensor is available in adult and pediatric sizes.
-The ElectroSensor directly measures the electrical activity of the muscle with recording electrodes, quantifying the response to nerve stimulation.
-The ElectroSensor can be used on the patient's hand or foot in both adult and pediatric patients.
-It works reliably even when the hand movement is obstructed.

-NMT module with MechanoSensor and ElectroSensor
+NMT module with ElectroSensor and MechanoSensor

 Nerve stimulus